jennarajala/dataml100/README.md

-# dataml100
+# Introduction to Pattern Recognition and Machine Learning (dataml100)
-This repository is a part of Tampere Universities Introduction to Pattern Recognition and Machine Learning excercises.
+This repository contains codes used in Tampere Universities' Introduction to Pattern Recognition and Machine Learning excercises.